AdobeDocs/experience-manager-65.en/help/mobile/phonegap-app-details-tile.md

 **PhoneGap Version** is the version in which you wish to compile your application with PhoneGap.
 Best practice is to keep up with the current version in order to ensure you get the latest and greatest features and bug fixes.

 **Content Update Server URL** is the URL which your application will use to call for ContentSync updates.
-It must be set to your dispatcher URL or, if not using a dispatcher, to one of your publish instances that will be used to serve ContentSync updates to your application.
+It must be set to your Dispatcher URL or, if not using a Dispatcher, to one of your publish instances that will be used to serve ContentSync updates to your application.

 ![chlimage_1-119](assets/chlimage_1-119.png)